 ANSWER – Miss Brodie is an old maid teacher at a restrictive school for “young women” in Scotland (The Marcia Blaine School for Girls).
 Her life partner has been executed in World War I, so Miss Brodie has given herself to “her young ladies” – the Brodie Set, as they are called.

-In The Prime of Miss Jean Brodie, Muriel Sparks handles time as per innovator and postmodernists approaches.
+In The Prime of Miss Jean Brodie, Muriel Sparks handles time as per innovator and postmodernist approaches.
 These negate customary ordinary ways to deal with time.
 The tradition identifying with time in customary books is to display time as a sequential occasion.
-In innovation and postmodernism the sequence ends up noticeably broken and divided to mirror people’s understanding of time in their private contemplations (considerations may bounce from 1952 to 2021 in the space of a couple of minutes.
+In innovation and postmodernism, the sequence ends up noticeably broken and divided to mirror people’s understanding of time in their private contemplations (considerations may bounce from 1952 to 2021 in the space of a couple of minutes.

 Through taking a gander at the Brodie set and the reciprocities between these understudies and their educator, the essayist, in this novel, audits the quintessence of gathering progression and acquires to center the unfavorable impacts that the energy of expert over the majority can create.
-Flashes, in this manner extends her suspicion toward the educator’s belief systems.
+Flashes, in this manner, extend her suspicion toward the educator’s belief systems.
 This doubt is played out through the persona of Sandy Stranger, who turns into the focal character in a class of Marcia Blaine school young ladies.